 Deliver custom high-level SEO strategy

-To us, as marketers, it’s obvious which marketing companies offer high quality SEO for attorneys.
-It’s also obvious which ones are trying to win clients over with low price and usually generate minuscule (if any) return on investment.
+To us, as marketers, it’s obvious which marketing companies offer high-quality SEO for attorneys.
+It’s also obvious which ones are trying to win clients over with low prices and usually generate minuscule (if any) return on investment.

 Here are a few signs that you’re dealing with the second kind: